Australia to permit medicinal cannabis exports in bid to capture lucrative market

-SYDNEY (Reuters) - Australia said on Thursday it planned to become the fourth country in the world to legalise medicinal marijuana exports in a bid to score a piece of the estimated $55 billion global market.
+SYDNEY, Jan 4 (Reuters) - Australia said Thursday it planned to become the fourth country in the world to legalise medicinal marijuana exports in a bid to score a piece of the estimated $55 billion global market.

 Cannabis cultivation in Australia is still relatively small, as recreational use remains illegal.
 But the government hopes domestic medicinal use, legalised last year, and exports will rapidly boost production.